CosmosContracts/juno/readme.md

 allowing developers to focus on application development as opposed to the complex underlying protocol.
 As a result, Tendermint saves hundreds of hours of development time.

-Juno is a **community driven initiative**, kickstarted by $ATOM holders.
+Juno originates from a **community driven initiative**, kickstarted by $ATOM holders.
-The underlying mission is to preserve the neutrality & reliability of the Cosmos Hub and offload smart contract deployment to a dedicated sister Hub.
+The underlying mission is to preserve the neutrality, performance & reliability of the Cosmos Hub and offload smart contract deployment to a dedicated sister Hub.
 Juno plans to make an early connection to the Cosmos Hub enabling IBC transfers, cross-chain smart contracts and making use of shared security.

 An independent set of validators secures the Juno main-net via delegated proof of stake.